Ravenwood in Port Orange

 Established 1988 · Intracoastal West · ZIP 32224

-An established tree-lined single-family neighborhood in Port Orange, an attainable, family-friendly pocket where condition and lot drive the price.
+An established tree-lined single-family neighborhood in Port Orange, an attainable, residential pocket where condition and lot drive the price.

 Established single-familyTree-lined, attainableCentral Port Orange